erickawu/coms6998-DLS-final/README.md

 To deploy the web server to play Pictionary game powered by the model (it'll label your sketches!):

+1. Clone this reponsitory, and clone the OpenAI CLIP repository at https://github.com/openai/CLIP into the CLIP folder.
-1. Make sure that `pipenv` is installed
+2. Make sure that `pipenv` is installed
-2. Install dependencies by running `pipenv install`
+3. Install dependencies by running `pipenv install`
-3. Start the local web server with `FLASK_APP=app/app.py DEBUG_MODE=1 pipenv run flask run` (you can also turn off debug mode if you want)
+4. Start the local web server with `FLASK_APP=app/app.py DEBUG_MODE=1 pipenv run flask run` (you can also turn off debug mode if you want)

 ## Prod web server